PimwipaV/synapse-devops/README.md

 # 6. Bonus Challenge: Security Hardening (Optional)

-I have put mysql_credentials.yml in ansible-vault and use it in the playbook create_mysql_for_wordpress.yml
+For mysql, I have put mysql_credentials.yml in ansible-vault and use it in the playbook create_mysql_for_wordpress.yml

+And for WordPress, I have restricted the access to wp-config.php to require sudo in order to access and edit the file.

 What I could do more for security hardening
 1. my debian VM